Fill your College Details

 What is C Programming?

-C is a general-purpose, high-level programming language that combines the features of both low-level and high-level languages.
-It was developed by Dennis Ritchie in 1972 at Bell Labs, C is known for its simplicity, efficiency, and ability to manipulate hardware using pointers and memory management directly.
+C is a universal, high-level language for programming that supports the generation of low-level code, as you can tell by incorporating both low-level (assembly) features and high-level concepts.
+It was developed by Dennis Ritchie in 1972 at Bell Labs.
+C is known for its simplicity, efficiency, and ability to manipulate hardware using pointers and memory management directly.

 Its versatility makes it ideal for creating operating systems, embedded systems, compilers, and various applications.
 C is considered the foundation of modern programming, as many languages, such as C++, Java, and Python, are directly or indirectly influenced by it.